vedavyasananthasetty/pluralistic/pluralistic/README.md

+Clone the repo and run> (npm install)  to make sure you have all the dependencies installed then start. happy coding...!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.